cvat-ai/cvat/site/content/en/docs/manual/basics/attach-cloud-storage.md

 You'll be taken to the bucket creation page.
 Here you have to specify the name of the bucket, region, optionally you can copy the settings of another bucket by clicking on the `choose bucket` button.
 Checkbox block all public access can be enabled as we will use `access key ID` and `secret access key` to gain access.
-In the following sections you can leave the default settings and click `create bucket`.
+In the following sections, you can leave the default settings and click `create bucket`.
 After you create the bucket it will appear in the list of buckets.

 ### Create user and configure permissions

 To access bucket you will need to create a user, to do this, go [IAM](https://console.aws.amazon.com/iamv2/home#/users) and click `add users`.
-You need to choose AWS access type have access key ID and secret access key.
+You need to choose AWS access type, have an access key ID and secret access key.

 ![](/images/aws-s3_tutorial_2.jpg)